 The latest issue of the Ibis, the journal of the British Ornithologists’ Union, had several excellent papers.
 One was an overview of the impacts that deer browse has on habitat quality and subsequently bird life.
-I’d like to highlight some salient points, because they illustrate the interconnectedness of ecosystems, and can serve to help the average person understand that too many deer don’t just mean fewer wildflowers in the woods.
+I would like to highlight some salient points, because they illustrate the interconnectedness of ecosystems, and can serve to help the average person understand that too many deer don’t just mean fewer wildflowers in the woods.

 We’ll start with that simple point.
 Deer browsing changes under- and mid-story vegetation not only by changing the species composition (skewing it towards unpalatable species) but by reducing the abundance and density of trees, shrubs, and vines.
 For birds, this can mean a loss in available nest sites and roost sites, and an increased vulnerability to nest predation.
 This seems fairly intuitive.
 The impacts of deer browse on the food supply of birds is often less direct.